 You can also make your ingredients go further by learning to cook some budget meals.
 I recommend checking out the recipes on Budget Bytes, which are all quite affordable but still reasonably healthy.
 The subreddit r/EatCheapAndHealthy is also a great resource for this, as is our podcast episode on the topic.

 While an unlimited data plan is nice to have, it’s not essential.
-Consider downgrading to a budget carrier such as Republic Wireless.
+Consider downgrading to a budget carrier.

 With the proliferation of free WiFi, you rarely need to use data as much as you think.
 Plus, being unemployed likely means you’re spending most of your time at home where you always have WiFi access.